javascript-tutorial/en.javascript.info/1-js/4-data-types/01-object/article.md

-# Objects as dictionaries
+# Objects

-The `object` type is special.
+As we know, there are 7 language types in Javascript.

-All other types are called "primitive", because their values can contain only a single thing (be it a string or a number or whatever).
+Six of them are called "primitive", because their values contain only a single thing (be it a string or a number or whatever).

 In contrast, objects are used to store *keyed collections* of various data and more complex entities.

+In Javascript, objects penetrate almost every aspect of the language.
+So we must understand them first before going in-depth anywhere else.

 [cut]